Gabriella2024/Repositor-1/README.md

 Running the tests :

-After creating the project file in Pycharm, I created the 2 Pyton files, one for the definition of variables, constants and the other one for tests in Python.
+After creating the project file in Pycharm, I created the 2 Pyton files, one for the definition of variables, constants and the other one for tests.
 ![image](https://github.com/Gabriella2024/Repositor-1/assets/167851863/20850ffe-b3c9-4092-8d41-f3c7ad2928d0)

 To run any test, found in the tests folder you can run the corresponding file.